4.8. Spectrum Classes

 Rectangle

-The following equations defines a spectrum with a rectangular function with bounds wl0, wl1 and a scaling factor val:
+The following equation defines a spectrum with a rectangular function with bounds wl0, wl1 and a scaling factor val:

 spec = ot.LightSpectrum("Rectangle", wl0=520, wl1=689, val=0.15)